soul-traveller/rectarg/README.md

 script allows anyone to create a digital image with the same colors that the pysical target has, which they bought.

-This version of rectarg has been tested on **Wolf Faust**, **LaserSoft** and **Hutchcolor** target formats, automatically detecting and adapting column naming and patch positions.
+This version of rectarg has been tested on the following targets
+    - Wolf Faust IT8.7/2 Targets (12641-1),
+    - LaserSoft Advanced Color Calibration Target IT8 (12641-2)
+    - CMP_Digital_Target-4 Target
+    - Hutchcolor HCT
+    - LaserSoft DCPro Studio Target
+    - QPcard_202 Target
+    - SpyderChecker Target
+    - SpyderChecker24 Target

+There is a good chance rectarg may be used successfully on other cht cie file, however ColorCheckerPassport is not supported, as cht file has parametes that this script is not designed for yet.

+The script automatically detects and adapts column naming and patch positions.
 It attempts to faitfully reproduce the geometry, colors, fiducials, and text labels as defined by the .cht and .cie files.
+If margins, font size or axis labels are not positioned well, these parameters can be modified manually, to experiment with best visal fit.

 Note!
 For the LaserSoft ISO 12641-2 reflective chart, the ISO12641_2_1.cht file that